Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers: Design and Implementation

+NNESs often verify whether a phrase is commonly used by analyzing the number of results returned by search engines~\citep{Guo2007BuildingAC, yi-etal-2008-web}.
+Similarly, several writing tools incorporate real-world word usage frequencies into their suggestions~\citep{10.1145/2505984, awkchecker, ngram}.
+For example, TransAhead provides grammatical patterns linked to user input and their frequencies in a reference corpus~\citep{10.1145/2505984}.
+Three participants in our formative study also reported using statistical evidence to assess term usage.
+P11 described using Google search results to evaluate the prevalence of an expression: \textit{``One way to find out if native speakers commonly use an expression is to search it on Google and see how many results you get.’’} Similarly, P8 used Google Ngram Viewer~\citep{ngram} to check if the word or expression was trendy.

-This feature provides two plots for statistics related to one or more terms specified by a user ($F_5$ in Figure~\ref{fig:prototype:features}).
-After the user inputs a term(s) in the search box, the right pane of the pop-up box shows (i)~a bar graph visualizing the total number of times each term appears in the source data and (ii)~a line graph depicting its frequency trend over the years (1990-2019).
-For the implementation, we use the COCA dataset, where we precompute the number of occurrences of n-grams (1$\leq$n$\leq$4) from the dataset, recording the total count and count per year.
-This data was stored in our database and retrieved when a user made a query.
+Inspired by tools that display total frequencies~\citep{10.1145/2505984, awkchecker} and visualize usage trends~\citep{ngram}, we designed \ffrequency{} to provide two types of information for user queries: total frequency counts and usage trends over time.
+After a user queries a term(s) using the search box, the right pane of the system displays (i)~a bar graph visualizing the total number of times each term appears in the source data and (ii)~a line graph depicting its frequency trend over the years (1990-2019) ($F_5$ in Figure~\ref{fig:prototype:features}).
+For implementation, we used the COCA dataset, where we precomputed the number of occurrences of n-grams (1$\leq$n$\leq$4) from the dataset, recording the total count and count per year.
+This data was stored in our database and retrieved when users submitted queries.